Visiting Students click here.

 Step 5: Register for Courses

 After advisement, take your completed registration form to the Registrar’s Office and we will formally register you for your courses.
-No appointment necessary.
+If you are able to register online, click Online Registration Instructions for detailed instructions.

 Step 6: Make Payment Arrangements